rrliu/elburrito.dev/content/posts/books-i-read-2021.md

 ---

 - Ben Lindbergh & Travis Sawchik, `The MVP Machine: How Baseball's New Nonconformists Are Using Data To Build Better Players`
+- David Howarth, `We Die Alone: A WWII Epic of Escape and Endurance`